Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Experiments

-Similar to our full reference metric evaluation above, we evaluate short-term and long-term quality with the no-reference metric FID.
-To measure the quality of generation over time, we evaluate the FID between generated views at a specific time, and a fixed set of randomly selected views from the test set.
-Quantitative results are shown in Table \ref{tab:FID-gt}.
-All methods suffer from some level of error accumulation, and yield worse performance as the sequence length increases.
+Similar to our full reference metric evaluation, we evaluate short-term and long-term quality with the no-reference metric FID.
+To measure the generation image quality over time, we evaluate the FID between generated views at a specific time, and a fixed set of randomly selected views from the test set.
+Tab.\ \ref{tab:FID-gt-all} presents quantitative results for RealEstate10K.
+As seen from the table, all methods suffer from some level of error accumulation, and yield worse performance as the sequence length increases.
 We find that LookOut produces images with significantly higher FID without the final error accumulation step.
-For in-distribution trajectories, our method generates images with comparable quality as GeoGPT, and outperforms LookOut, in terms of FID.
-Notably, GeoGPT has the tendency to generate viewpoint inconsistent images, where the semantics remain the same but the content changes.
-This point is examined next using our viewpoint consistency metric.
+For in-distribution trajectories, our method generates images with comparable quality as GeoGPT, and outperforms LookOut in terms of FID.
+Notably, GeoGPT has the tendency to generate viewpoint-inconsistent images, where the semantics remain the same but the content changes.
+This point is examined later using our viewpoint consistency metric.

+In addition to RealEstate10K, we evaluate on MP3D with a similar setup, except the images in the sequence are neighboring frames since the rendered images from MP3D differ by larger camera motions.
+We also provide reconstruction-based results for MP3D in Tab.\ \ref{tab:recon-gt-all}, and FID-based results in Tab.\ \ref{tab:FID-gt-all}, with LookOut as the baseline.
+Quantitatively, we find the results with MP3D are similar to Realestate10K, where our method outperforms LookOut on all standard metrics for in-distribution trajectories.

-\textbf{Consistency over long-term generations.} Using our proposed metric, TSED (Sec.\ \ref{sec:tsed}), we evaluate the percent of consistent pairs of neighboring views out of 20 total pairs.
-Quantitative results are shown in Fig.\ \ref{fig:cons-gt}, where we evaluate the consistency over a range of values for $T_\text{error}$, with $T_\text{matches} = 10$.
-The average number of matches per pair is 33, 87, and 94, for GeoGPT, LookOut, and our method, respectively.
+\textbf{Consistency over long-term generations.}\ We evaluate the percent of consistent pairs of neighboring views out of 20 total pairs using our proposed metric, TSED (Sec.\ \ref{sec:tsed}).
+Quantitative results for RealEstate10K are shown in Fig.\ \ref{fig:cons-gt-both}, where we evaluate the consistency over a range of values for $T_\text{error}$, with $T_\text{matches} = 10$.
+The average number of matches per pair on RealEstate10K is 33, 87, and 94, for GeoGPT, LookOut, and our method, respectively.
 The lower consistency of GeoGPT is partly due to fewer matches per image pair.
 Samples from LookOut have a comparable number of matches to our method, suggesting that the inconsistency is due to larger violations of the epipolar constraints.
 Compared to the baselines, our method can generate better views with consistent appearances, and motion that respects epipolar constraints.
 LookOut performs similarly on our consistency metric with and without error accumulation training.
+We also compare LookOut and our method using TSED on MP3D, shown in Fig.\ \ref{fig:cons-gt-both}, and find that our method is more consistent on this dataset as well.